Close

 Table of Contents

 Web design is obviously important.
 We’ve come a long way from the Angelfire pages of the 1990s.
-Today, web design is more sophisticated — and more demanding — than ever before.
+Web design in 2025 is more sophisticated — and more demanding — than ever before.

-Different industries follow different (and often unspoken) aesthetic and content norms.
+Different industries have unique (and often unspoken) aesthetic and content norms.
 There is a large variance in how different industries present themselves — and attorneys and law firms are no exception to the rule.
-This is due to several factors including how long the sales process is, the sophistication of the intended consumer, and they type of conversion you are seeking.
+This is due to several factors including the length of the sales process, the sophistication of the intended consumer, and the type of conversion you are seeking.
 With that in mind, here are some tips for effective website design for law firms.

 What sets our web design and development apart from other agencies is the conversion-first focus we take when developing a new project.
 Years of A/B and multivariate testing across multiple industries have allowed us to hone in on what drives leads for your law firm.

-We also are not the agency that provides a finished product consisting of an inexpensive and poorly customized WordPress template.
-We custom design our award winning websites from the ground up to not only work with your brand, but deliver a design you won’t be forced to redesign sooner than you would like.
+We also are not the agency that delivers an inexpensive, poorly customized WordPress template as a finished product.
+We custom design award-winning websites from the ground up to not only work with your brand, but deliver a design you won’t be forced to redesign sooner than you would like.

 Focus on Conversion + Revenue